thedataquarry/zola-blog/content/posts/embedded-db-2/index.md

 ### What makes Kùzu different?

-Having been a graph data scientist and practitioner for a few years now, I can say I've experimented with my fair share of options.
-The standout feature of Kùzu that sets it apart from all the others is, of course, its embedded architecture -- Kùzu is natively designed to run in-process, tightly integrated with the application code written in your language of choice.
-In their blog post outlining their vision[^1], the makers of Kùzu very explicitly state their goal of replicating in the graph world what DuckDB has done for relational DBs.
+Having been a graph data scientist and practitioner for several years, I can say I've experimented with my fair share of options.
+The standout feature of Kùzu that sets it apart from all the others is its embedded architecture -- Kùzu is natively designed to run in-process, tightly integrated with the application code written in your language of choice.
+In a blog post outlining Kùzu's vision[^1], its makers very explicitly state their goal of replicating in the graph world what DuckDB has done for relational DBs.

 In my opinion, there are a few other design decisions of Kùzu that make it particularly interesting and useful for a wide variety of practitioners.